psf/black/README.md

 for exceptions).

 Our documentation covers the current _Black_ code style, but planned changes to it are also documented.
-They're both worth taking a look:
+They're both worth taking a look at:

 - [The _Black_ Code Style: Current style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html)
 - [The _Black_ Code Style: Future style](https://black.readthedocs.io/en/stable/the_black_code_style/future_style.html)